LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

             PP.ϕ[1] =   2*π*(M.ymax-M.ymin)/2/λ
 ```

 If wanted, the density, tracer, and viscosity fields are plotted.
-To verify the position of the perturbation tip used for velocity interpolation, the tip (black circle) and surrounding vertical velocity grid points (red circles) are plotted over the tracer field.
+To verify the position of the perturbation tip used in velocity interpolation, the tip (black circle) and surrounding vertical velocity grid points (red circles) are plotted on the tracer field.
 The plot is zoomed in for better visualization.

 ```Julia
             if plot_fields==:yes